Skip to main content

 young-man-visiting-museum

-Most European cities have their own take on the traditional cafe and coffee shop.
+Most European cities have their own take on the traditional cafe and coffee house.
 A morning in a traditional Viennese cafe is dramatically different to the experience you’ll have in a hip Berlin one, for example.
-Spending a rainy day in a cosy environment catching up on your journal, reading, bragging about your trip on social media, or simply people-watching can be thoroughly rewarding.
+Spending a rainy day in a cosy environment catching up on your journal, reading, bragging about your trip on social media or simply people-watching can be thoroughly rewarding.

-Good to know: Some cafes and coffee shops are more tolerant of patrons lingering than others.
-As a general rule of thumb, those who deal in quick caffeine fixes on busy thoroughfares are less likely to welcome you for a lazy morning than the third-wave coffee shop with plug points and free Wi-Fi.
+Good to know: Some cafes and coffee houses are more tolerant of patrons lingering than others.
+As a general rule of thumb, those who deal in quick caffeine fixes on busy thoroughfares are less likely to welcome you for a lazy morning than the third-wave coffee house with plug points and free Wi-Fi.

 2-woman-drinking-coffee-cafe